jbpenrath/web-client-react-redux/README.md

 # web-client-react-redux
 A starter kit to quickly start to develop a web app using react & redux.

+## Use case
+The well known Todo list application to first approve this starter kit then also to show its operating.

 ## Commands
 - Development: `npm start`
 - Clean: `npm run clean`